appscode/blog/content/post/kubedb-v2024.11.18/index.md

           organizationalUnits:
             - client
 ```
 This is an example showing how to add TLS to an existing Memcached database.
-Reconfigure-TLS also supports features like Removing TLS, Rotating Certificates or Changing Issuer.
+ReconfigureTLS also supports features like Removing TLS, Rotating Certificates or Changing Issuer.

 ## Microsoft SQL Server